Ed Sheeran 'warms up' Biggest Weekend

 Ed Sheeran 'warms up' the Biggest Weekend crowd in Swansea

-Ed Sheeran has opened up the Swansea stage at BBC Music's Biggest Weekend, before rushing off to play his own show in Manchester tonight.
+Ed Sheeran has opened up BBC Music's Biggest Weekend in Swansea, before rushing off to play his own show in Manchester tonight.

-The star took to the stage shortly after midday, playing Castle On The Hill to an estimate 52,000 people.
+The star strode on stage shortly after midday, playing Castle On The Hill to an estimated 26,000 people.

 "Thank you so much for turning up so early," he said.
 "A part of me thought no-one would be here."

-The festival takes place in three locations on Saturday - with Perth and Belfast also hosting stages.
+The BBC's festival takes place in three locations on Saturday - with Perth and Belfast also hosting stages.

 Noel Gallagher, Sam Smith and Underworld are headlining, with full coverage on BBC TV, radio and online.